 Midway Nursing Home adopts a comprehensive multidisciplinary approach to care.
 It offers extensive physical, occupational, and speech therapies, vital to the residents’ rehabilitation journey.
 According to Senior Housing Net, the medical staff—composed of skilled professionals—is dedicated to maintaining and enhancing their expertise, always prioritizing patient-centered care.
 Their focus on continuous professional development and the integration of advanced therapy technologies underscore Midway’s commitment to effective, modern treatment.

 Recent advancements in assistive technology are altering the senior care landscape, including within facilities like Midway.
-AI-powered assistive devices, such as smart wheelchairs featuring GPS, collision avoidance, voice control, and health monitoring, now enable tailored, real-time adaptations to a resident’s needs and greater autonomy[2][4][5].
+AI-powered assistive devices, such as smart wheelchairs featuring GPS, collision avoidance, voice control, and health monitoring, now enable tailored, real-time adaptations to a resident’s needs and greater autonomy[2][4][5][6][8].
 Smart home integrations, including voice-controlled assistants, lighting, and remote monitoring sensors, support safer and more independent living[1][3].
-Wearable health devices and sensor-enhanced rehabilitation tools, including lightweight exoskeletons produced with 3D printing, help reduce injury risk and improve mobility[2][4].
-Telehealth platforms and remote health monitoring have expanded, allowing for proactive tracking of residents’ wellbeing and increased access to specialists, thereby supplementing direct care and improving management of chronic conditions[1].
+Wearable health devices and sensor-enhanced rehabilitation tools, including lightweight exoskeletons produced with 3D printing, help reduce injury risk and improve mobility[1][5][7].
+Telehealth platforms and AI-driven remote health monitoring for vitals, fall detection, and predictive health interventions have been widely adopted, reducing caregiver burden and hospitalizations while proactively managing residents’ wellbeing and improving access to specialists[1][5][7].
 The integration of these technologies enhances not only rehabilitation outcomes but also the everyday quality of life for individuals with mobility or health concerns[5][6].

 Resident Experience and Amenities